moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 EME 185A/B [Mechanical Systems Design Project]
 ----------------------------------------------

-Over the past two years of EME 185 I have significantly increased the amount of time each team gets direct mentorship from myself and the teaching assistants.
+Over the past two years, I have significantly increased the amount of time each team gets direct mentorship from myself and the teaching assistants.
 I have pushed for more TAs per team (decreased the ratio of teams to TA from 15 to 7) and have introduced a lead TA position with an 35% appointment.
 During the Spring quarter, 22 teams each met with the instructors for 50 minutes each week, an increase from 25 minutes in 2016.
 I believe this change is directly correlated with the improvements in students' learning and the resulting quality of the students' work.